Code susceptible to exceptions

 print("You entered:", result)

-block unfailingly executes, irrespective of exceptions, facilitating resource cleanup or finalization.
+The finally block unfailingly executes, irrespective of exceptions, facilitating resource cleanup or finalization.

 try: